freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyPoint.md

 ## HurPsyPoint.ShallowCopy() Method

-The method for constructing a temporary copy of this instance; it helps avoid accidentally modifying the original location point after copying it for various purposes
+This function constructs a temporary copy of this instance; it helps avoid accidentally modifying the original location point after copying it for various purposes.

 ```csharp
 public HurPsyLib.HurPsyPoint ShallowCopy();